ibagomel/Visual-Flow-deploy/INSTALL.md

 To install Visual Flow you should have the following software already installed:

-- AWS CLI (to install you can use the following link https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+- AWS CLI (to install you can use the following link <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html>)
-- kubectl (to install you can use the following link https://kubernetes.io/docs/tasks/tools/)
+- kubectl (to install you can use the following link <https://kubernetes.io/docs/tasks/tools/>)
-- eksctl (to install you can use the following link https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)
+- eksctl (to install you can use the following link <https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html>)
-- Helm CLI (to install you can use the following link https://helm.sh/docs/intro/install/)
+- Helm CLI (to install you can use the following link <https://helm.sh/docs/intro/install/>)
+- Git (to install you can use the following link <https://git-scm.com/downloads>)

 **IMPORTANT**: all the actions are recommended to be performed from the admin/root AWS account.